JTMWi/docker-wgdashboard/README.md

 > [!TIP]
 > #### Example of scriptd (IPTABLES rules)
-> - wg0 rules [ ./scripts/wg0_*.sh ] - trafik is allowded beetween peers and outside the docker
+> - wg0 rules [ ./scripts/wg0_*.sh ] - trafik is allowded between peers and outside the docker
-> - wg1 rules [ ./scripts/wg1_*.sh ] - trafik is blocked beetween peers but allowed outside the docker
+> - wg1 rules [ ./scripts/wg1_*.sh ] - trafik is blocked between peers but allowed outside the docker
-> - wg2 rules [ ./scripts/wg2_*.sh ] - trafik is allowded beetween peers but blocked outside the docker
+> - wg2 rules [ ./scripts/wg2_*.sh ] - trafik is allowded between peers but blocked outside the docker

 > [!TIP]
 > #### To use iptables-legacy just select image with the tag prefix ```debian```